languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -there's no way to enable/disable rules if there's no error in the text

 TODO:
- -translate rules that apply to English and German rules to German -add more rules, especially agreement stuff
+ -add a check so that JLanguageTool.VERSION is always in sync with build.xml -translate rules that apply to English and German rules to German
+ 	-DE: "Das Auto mein Mannes." -> "mein" not tagged -add more rules, especially agreement stuff
  -parse and use false friend rules
  -make gui.Main use the Configuration class to save its settings?